A check that credit card issuers provide that allows you to access cash from your available line of credit.

 Rate assigned when a CD account is opened.
 The original interest rate is listed on your CD account receipt and statement.

-A Bank of America service that allows you to link a checking account to another account, such as a credit card or line of credit, to help protect against returned items or overdrafts.
-When your checking account does not have sufficient available funds to cover a check, funds are automatically transferred from the available balance in the linked account to cover the check.
+A Bank of America service that allows you to link an eligible checking account to another account, such as a savings, eligible checking, credit card or line of credit, to help protect against returned items or overdrafts.
+When your eligible checking account does not have sufficient available funds to cover a check, funds are automatically transferred from the available balance in the linked account to cover the check.

 A type of overdraft protection that's assessed to your credit card account as a cash advance, if you’ve linked your credit card account to a deposit account that becomes overdrawn.